Our Purpose is to bring environmental and social prosperity to the region we serve through our commitment to Love Every Drop.

 Enshrining our Purpose

-Our commitment to the environmental and social prosperity of our region goes back many years, even before we set out our Love Every Drop strategy in 2010.
+Our commitment to the environmental and social prosperity of our region goes back many years.
 We first considered climate change in our assessment of water resources back in 1993 and our education programme has reached nearly half a million people since its launch in 2006.
 In 2015 we were awarded the Queen’s Award for Enterprise: Sustainable Development in recognition of our work, while in 2017 we were named Responsible Business of the Year, in large part due to our community regeneration work in Wisbech.

 In recent years, with the climate emergency accelerating and the challenges of providing resilient supplies to our growing population becoming ever more acute, we have played a leading role in driving industry-wide discussions around the social and environmental purpose of a water company (highlighted by the British Academy in its influential report Principles for Purposeful Business, published in November 2019).